Category: Philosophy of Science

 Percentage of Total: 1.2%

 Weighted Number of Articles: 344.4

 Percentage of Total: 1.1%

 Topic with Most Overlap: Theories and Realism (0.0376)

 Topic this Overlaps Most With: Space and Time (0.0357)

 Topic with Least Overlap: Liberal Democracy (0.00014)

 Topic this Overlaps Least With: Feminism (0.00021)

-But note this could easily be merged with the later topic on Thermodynamics, which captures a lot of recent work on philosophical issues arising out of the study of entropy.
-Looking at these graphs gives you a slight underestimate of how much time philosophers of physics (broadly construed) spend looking at anything other than maximally fundamental issues in physics.
+But note this could easily be merged with the later topic on thermodynamics, which captures a lot of recent work on philosophical issues arising out of the study of entropy.
+Looking at these graphs gives a slight underestimate of how much time philosophers of physics (broadly construed) spend looking at anything other than maximally fundamental issues in physics.